Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.machineImages.setIamPolicy({ project: "project", resource: "resource",  });

 /*
-Sets the labels on a machine image.
-To learn more about labels, read the Labeling Resources documentation.
-*/
-await gapi.client.compute.machineImages.setLabels({ project: "project", resource: "resource",  });

-/*
 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.machineImages.testIamPermissions({ project: "project", resource: "resource",  });